-A pair of ormolu and patinated bronze candelabra with a rich décor of busts and mythical creatures drawn from the medieval bestiary in a neo-Greek taste.
-The base of each candelabra is adorned with chimeras and openwork foliage in gilded bronze, above three claw feet.
-It is surmounted by a bust of a woman wearing an antique hairstyle and crowned with acorns.
-The fluted shaft supports 5 finely chased oval candleholders, topped by a heron.
-The decoration on these antique candlesticks is typical of the neo-Greek taste that spread throughout France in the mid-19th century.
+patinated and gilt bronze floor candelabra, candelabra is adorned with openwork chimeras and foliage in gilt bronze, above three claw feet.
+It is surmounted by a bust of a woman with an antique hairstyle and a crown of tassels.
+The fluted stem supports five finely chased egg-and-dart candle holders, each topped with a heron.
+The decoration of these antique candelabra is typical of the Neo-Greek style that became widespread in France in the mid-19th century.

-In the decorative arts of the mid-19th century, the Neo-Greek style was based on the repertoire of Greco-Roman ornamentation, combining motifs drawn from Greek vase painting and repetitive architectural motifs such as hymns, palmettes and Greek keys with elements of Louis XVI style.
-The Greek Revival style can be identified by the frequent use of isolated motifs of classical heads and figures, masks, winged griffins, sea serpents, urns...
-This eclectic style is abstract, polychrome and sometimes strange.
-The color harmonies typical of "Neo-Greek" were rich and harsh: black patterns and contours against Pompeian red, gold combined with a black patina, as in this pair of candlesticks we're offering.
-Our pair of candlesticks can be compared with the work of George Emile Servant (1828-1890), who specialized in Neo-Greek bronzes and clocks at the same time.
+In mid-19th-century decorative arts, the Neo-Greek style was based on the repertoire of Greco-Roman ornamentation, combining motifs from Greek vase painting and repetitive architectural patterns such as hymns, palmettes, and Greek keys with Louis XVI style elements.
+The Neo-Greek style can be identified by the frequent use of isolated motifs of classical heads and figures, masks, winged griffins, sea serpents, urns, and so on.
+This eclectic style is abstract, polychrome, and sometimes unusual.
+The color harmonies typical of Neo-Greek were rich and bold: black motifs and outlines against Pompeian red, and gold combined with a black patina, as seen in this pair of candlesticks we are offering.
+Our pair of candlesticks can be compared to the production of George Emile Servant (1828-1890) who specialized at the same time in Neo-Greek style bronzes and clocks.

-Condition report: in very good condition, with micro-scratches on the bronze.
+Condition report : in very good overall condition, with micro scratches from use on the bronze.

 - Reference :